PuR3Luck/HCI-Computing-Pet-Adoption-Website/README.md

 - [ ] CSS for search page
 - [x] Get any (eg Both Genders, Any type of pet) filters to work
 - [ ] Make sure that user's own pets do not show up in the search results
+- [ ] Make it such that when search page loads all possible pets show up for adoption
 - [x] Document code

 ---